Woodlawn High School (St. George, Louisiana): Campus

 Woodlawn's original campus was on Tiger Bend Road in Baton Rouge.
 The original school house and its accompanying buildings were unknowingly constructed on top of the Baton Rouge fault line and as a result the buildings were continuously moving.
 Cracks in the school were investigated in 1975 and estimates of 5 mm per year.
 In 1996 the band and choir halls as well as the auditorium were condemned and classes were no longer permitted to take place in them as a result of structural movement.

 Due largely in part to its age and location on the fault line and consequently as a result of the dilapidated buildings and approval by the tax payers, a new Woodlawn High School was constructed a few short miles away on a 57 acre site.
 The new school opened its doors in 2003 and became the first new school to open in the parish in 30 years.
 As a result of the construction of a new school, the site of the original school was razed in 2004.
 The former location, although moved on the property, is now home to Woodlawn Middle School.

-Extracurricular activities

-Clubs

-Woodlawn has many clubs and extra curricular activities some of which meet as regular classes.
-The following is an abbreviated list: